Krishna Subramanian

 Krishna Subramanian is a serial tech entrepreneur, angel investor and commentator on mobile advertising.
-He is best known for a being the CEO and Co-Founder of Captiv8 that was acquired by Publicis Groupe and a founding employee of BlueLithium, one of the largest online ad network acquired by Yahoo in 2007 for $300 million, and Mobclix, a mobile ad exchange network acquired by Velti in 2010.
+He is best known for a being the CEO and Co-Founder of Captiv8 that was acquired by Publicis Groupe and a founding employee of BlueLithium, one of the largest online ad network acquired by Yahoo in 2007 for $300 million, and Co-Founder of Mobclix, a mobile ad exchange network acquired by Velti in 2010.
 Subramanian has also written for Forbes, The Huffington Post, Advertising Age and Mashable.

 Career

 Burrp!

 In 2003, Subramanian co-founded Burrp!, an internet recommendation and review portal for local businesses and landmarks that operated in a number of Indian cities.
 Burrp! was acquired by Network 18 in 2009.

 BlueLithium

 In January 2004, he became a founding employee of BlueLithium.
 BlueLithium was an online advertising network, which provided a platform that displayed highly targeted advertising impressions.
 BlueLithium was acquired by Yahoo! in 2007 for $300 million.
 At the time of its acquisition, BlueLithium was the fifth largest ad network in the US and the second largest in the UK.